TheTreeofGrace/Hands-on-With-PactNET/Readme.md

 - > `ServiceProvider`: has the provider name we expect from the consumer side and the provider url that will be used
 - > `WithFileSource`: is the location of the pact file
-- > `WithProviderStateUrl`: is the url where the provider states will be accessiable to setup before making each call.
+- > `WithProviderStateUrl`: is the url where the provider states will be accessible to setup before making each call.
 - > `Verify`: this will run the provider tests and use pact to verify if the contract is upheld.

 ## 5. Running Provider Tests